-I am an investment banking analyst within the Corporate Client Services (CCS) healthcare coverage group.
+I am a Global Banking analyst within the healthcare coverage group.
 Being a part of the coverage group, I’ve worked on exciting projects across different products: debt, equity, mergers and acquisitions, just to name a few.

 As an analyst, my role consists of analyzing data to support corporate client transactions.
 One thing I've been doing is researching a company in the healthcare services space.
 For this research, I work with my colleagues to create detailed overviews of companies and their divisions to build out financial models.
 It's definitely been challenging work at times, but also an amazing learning experience.

 A highlight of working with my team is our many partnerships across the bank.
 By collaborating with other departments, we give our clients the best strategic and financial advice we can, to help them navigate the healthcare space.

 The best part of working at UBS, for me, is the opportunity to participate in different initiatives and employee networks.
 For example:

 - I started taking part by signing up for all of the employee networks, so that I was in the loop regarding the cool speaker events and opportunities to meet people and to learn from them.